Jacob Markström: Calgary Flames

-On 9 October 2020, Markström left the Vancouver Canucks as a free agent and signed a six-year, $36 million contract with the Calgary Flames.
-He finished with a record of 22–19–2 in 43 games in the pandemic-shortened 2020–21 season, having struggled with a concussion midway through following a collision with Canucks forward Tanner Pearson that was initially undiagnosed.
+On 9 October 2020, Markström left the Canucks as a free agent and signed a six-year, $36 million contract with the Calgary Flames.
+He finished with a record of 22–19–2 in 43 games in the pandemic-shortened 2020–21 season, having struggled with a concussion midway through following a collision with Canucks' teammate Tanner Pearson, which was initially undiagnosed.
 The Flames narrowly failed to qualify for the 2021 Stanley Cup playoffs, finishing narrowly behind the Montreal Canadiens for the final berth in the all-Canadian North Division.

 For the 2021–22 season, the NHL returned to its standard alignment, with the Flames again competing in the Pacific Division.
-Following a disappointing prior season that had seen a midseason coaching replacement, new coach Darryl Sutter spurred the team to one of its best in years.
+Following a disappointing prior season that had seen a mid-season coaching replacement, new coach Darryl Sutter spurred the team to one of its best in years.
 Markström had the best season of his career to date, managing a 37–15–9 record with a .922 save percentage and a league-leading nine shutouts.
 He was named a finalist for the Vezina Trophy, awarded to the league's best goaltender.
-The Flames won the Pacific Division, and advanced into the 2022 Stanley Cup playoffs to meet the Dallas Stars in the first round.
+The Flames won the Pacific Division, and advanced to the 2022 Stanley Cup playoffs where they met the Dallas Stars in the first round.
 The series against the Stars became a goaltending duel between Markström and Stars netminder Jake Oettinger, with the latter recording the highest save percentage of the first round, while Markström had the second-highest, and was "instrumental" to the Flames' eventual victory in seven games.
 The team faced the Edmonton Oilers in the second round, the first "Battle of Alberta" playoff series in 31 years.
 The match bore special significance for Markström, who had declined to sign with the Oilers in 2020, but he performed poorly in the series, recording a .852 save percentage in a five-game series loss.

 New Jersey Devils

-On 19 June 2024, Markström was traded to the New Jersey Devils in exchange for defenceman Kevin Bahl, and a 2025 first-round draft pick.
+On 19 June 2024, Markström was traded to the New Jersey Devils in exchange for Kevin Bahl, and a 2025 first-round draft pick.
 Calgary retained 31.25% of his salary, making his cap hit $4.125 million for the Devils.
 On 21 November, Markström made 20 saves in his 500th NHL game as the Devils defeated the Hurricanes 4–2.

+During a 31 March 2026 game against the New York Rangers, Markström fought Rangers' goaltender Igor Shesterkin.
+It was the third goaltender fight of the 2025–26 season.

+Return to Florida

+On 30 June 2026, Markström was traded back to the Florida Panthers, alongside Angus Crookshank, in exchange for Jesper Boqvist, Evan Rodrigues, and Ben Steeves.